hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Each assignment set is scored from 100 points as well as extra rewards.
 Therefore, the total score of each set can be more than 100.
 * Submission after the deadline is subjected to a penalty, which is 20 points for submission within a week after the deadline and 30 points for more than a week.
 * Failure to comply with the [Academic Honor Code](https://github.com/hhaji/Applied-Machine-Learning#academic-honor-code) will result in the ZERO score in each set and may have additional consequences!
 * Scores are usually commented.
-Furthermore, students could also comment on their scores and request for revaluation in the form of email, which will be considered at the end of the semester.
+Furthermore, students could also comment on their scores and request for revaluation in the form of email, which will be considered at the end of the course.